nelson888/fft-image-processing/README.md

 ### Installing

-You can run this app from your IDE or generate the jar file by running
+You'll need to import the java-fft-library then, you can run this app from your IDE or generate the jar file by running
 ```
 mvn install
 ```